janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 On the other hand, Sequel allows you to write low-level queries using the **exact same** query interface you use for models!
-Instead of going through models, You can go through the the `Sequel::Database` object directly, and the records will be returned as simple Ruby hashes.
+Instead of going through models, You can go through the `Sequel::Database` object directly, and the records will be returned as simple Ruby hashes.

 ```rb